Rozephyros/rozephyros.github.io/cellularism.md

 <p align="justify">Another significant drawback of the Soviet system was the arms race.
 The orientation of the economy to war has led to the backwardness of other sectors and the shortage of important consumer goods.
 Another obvious flaw was the obsession of leaders with political power.
 Endless intrigues and fear of overthrow provided them with a throne on blood and bones.
 Despite the imperfection of the Soviet system, it is impossible to deny its role in the history of mankind.
 We believe in the need to learn from both mistakes and successes.</p>

-> 👑 Society Structure 👑
+> 👑 Social Structure 👑
 <p align="justify">In cellularism, the structure of society forms five cellular levels.
 The microcellular level is families and other households.
 The middle cellular level is the local community.
 The central cellular level is the basic unit of cellulism.
 The macrocellular level is state structures.
 The global cellular level is humanity as a whole.
 The cell pyramid scheme will benefit all citizens.
 The cell pyramid scheme will benefit all citizens.
 Having become a full-fledged and truly living organism, society will begin to make decisions harmoniously and rationally.
 The future belongs to a multicellular organism!
 Compared to the fractal confederation of communities, modern states are just overgrown single-celled formations.</p>

 <p align="justify">A person will no longer inherit the degenerative features of the state and will no longer believe in the continuity of violence.
 Political power will be synthesized at a basic cellular level through rational thinking, and its carriers will be filtered by selection based on the principles of selflessness and mutual continuity.
 Microlevels form pluralistic ideas, while macrolevels embody a community of ideals.
 The central cells of society become a guarantee that all causes and effects are reflected fractally and can act within their borders as soon as they consider it appropriate.</p>